Get alerts of updates about «Pregnancy and breastfeeding»

 Oops, something went wrong...

 Advice and information for women who are pregnant or breastfeeding

-If someone in the household has symptoms of respiratory infection, try to limit contact and follow good hand hygiene and other basic infection control advice.
+If any of your closest contacts have symptoms of a respiratory tract infection, you should limit contact with them if possible, and otherwise have good hand hygiene and follow other basic infection control tips.

 If pregnant women are concerned for their own health or the health of the foetus, extra check-ups can be carried out according to the usual criteria.
 The Norwegian Gynaecological Association has issued advice about pregnancy check-ups for women during the COVID-19 outbreak.

 Pregnant women with chronic diseases or pregnancy complications should discuss with their doctor whether or not there is reason to exercise extra care and if workplace adjustment is necessary.

 Pregnant women in their second and third trimester, and pregnant women in their first trimester who have risk factors, are recommended to take the seasonal influenza vaccine.
 This advice applies regardless of coronavirus infection.